tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 X-Counterbalance-Log-Hash: 034dd6ad00770337bb07e906d919ed50f8884e86
 ```

+---

 ## Additional Response Headers

 The following table outlines additional headers that may be included in API responses.

 Header | Description
 -------|------------
-`X-Counterbalance-Compute-Node` | The API container that processed this request
+`X-Counterbalance-Compute-Node` | The API container that processed the request
+`X-Counterbalance-Gateway-Node` | The API gateway node that served the request
+`X-Counterbalance-Request-ID`   | The request correlation ID
+`X-Counterbalance-Log-Hash`     | The error reporting log entry ID. _Only included if the entry was logged in the error reporting system._